6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 4. BTECH Mini UV-25X4 Mobile Radio

-The Btech Mini lives up to its name — it’s tiny — and is thus the perfect HAM radio if space is a concern.
-It has a VHF frequency range of 136-174MHz, and a UHF frequency range of 400-520MHz, with both high and low power settings.
-A multi-color, fully customizable LCD display screen lets you adjust nine different colors to perfectly suit your needs.
-Two hundred programmable memory channels can be added or removed from the scan list and be uniquely alphanumerically named.
+The Btech Mini lives up to its name; it’s tiny and is the perfect HAM radio if space is a concern.
+It has a VHF frequency range of 136-174MHz and a UHF frequency range of 400-520MHz, with high and low power settings.
+A multi-color, fully customizable LCD screen lets you adjust the nine colors to suit your needs perfectly.
+Two hundred programmable memory channels can be added or removed from the scan list.

 It also features an adjustable microphone gain setting for customized audio, dual-sync display mode, and a convenient auto power-off to avoid battery draining.
-The ability to edit your channel preferences without needing to program a new channel is a great, time-saving addition.
-It also has the option to set the radio to start scanning immediately upon power-up, or if the scan is interrupted for a transmission, it will continue when the transmission ends.
+The ability to edit your channel preferences without programming a new channel is a great, time-saving addition.
+It also has the option to set the radio to start scanning immediately upon power-up, or if the scan is interrupted for transmission, it will continue when the transmission ends.

-One small drawback is the internal speaker, which makes for bad audio fidelity, especially if there is a great deal of background road noise.
-There is one common issue that has been experienced by multiple users, which is the radio inevitably failing on one or more bands after extended use.
+One minor drawback is the internal speaker, which has poor audio fidelity, especially if there is a great deal of background road noise.
+There is one common issue that has been experienced by multiple users, which is that the radio inevitably fails on one or more bands after extended use.

 - Compact